-Falls in the elderly are extremely common yet have a huge impact on somebody’s health and well-being.
-The consequences of unintentional injury include fractures of the hip, spine, ribs and wrists often requiring prolonged hospitalisation.
-Complications of these injuries and their treatments, surgery for example, can have even more serious consequences and even result in loss of life.
-With increasing age the risk of serious complications increases dramatically but the good news is that there are ways to prevent falls.
-Here are my top five tips:
+For the elderly, falls are extremely common, but they have a significant impact on a person’s health and well-being.
+The consequences of unintentional injury include fractures of the hip, spine, ribs, and wrists, often requiring prolonged hospitalisation.
+The complications of these injuries and their treatments, surgery, for example—can have even more serious consequences and even result in loss of life.

-A regular sight test is important because conditions such as glaucoma, macular degeneration and cataracts are common in the elderly and can develop insidiously.
-These can lead to visual distortion and reduced peripheral vision making it harder to see objects in your path.
-Good lighting in all rooms but especially on the staircase is vital.
+A regular sight test is important because conditions such as glaucoma, macular degeneration, and cataracts are common in the elderly and can develop insidiously.
+These can lead to visual distortion and reduced peripheral vision, making it harder to see objects in your path.
+Good lighting is essential in all rooms, but especially on the staircase.

-5: Enjoy the reassurance and peace of mind granted by a Telecare 24 careline alarm
+5. Enjoy the reassurance and peace of mind granted by a Telecare 24 personal alarm

-uses it whether she is outside lovingly tending to her garden or inside her first floor flat attempting to do things which, despite my best advice, she rarely wishes to wait for my help with.
-I know that in reality that is important to her for her independence and pride.
-You can see me interview my mum about her fall on YouTube here
+As it happens, this is exactly how my own mother, now 90, uses it, whether she is outside lovingly tending to her garden or inside her first-floor flat attempting to do things that, despite my best advice, she rarely wishes to wait for my help with.
+I know that, in reality, that is important to her for her independence and pride.
+You can see me interview my mum about her fall on YouTube here.

 But it makes me even more grateful for the benefits of the Telecare24 alarm system, which thoroughly reassures me that a reliable protection system is in place, and I am now advising all my patients to consider one where it is appropriate.
 I am sure the relatives and close family members of an elderly person would also be very interested in finding out more, and I would certainly recommend that they do.

 I appreciate you taking the time to read this.
 Visit Telecare24 blog for more information that is similar.
 Thank you!